melizeche/dolarPy/README.md

 # dolarPy
+Checks USD/PYG exchange rate from several sites, with a calculator, RESTful API and a twitter bot

-* Webservice: (coti.py) Checks USD/PYG exchange rate from several sites every 10 minutes, displays in json
+* [Scraper: ](coti.py) Checks USD/PYG exchange rate from several sites every 10 minutes, saves the info in a json file
+* [Webservice: ](cotiapp.py) Flask app to serve the API and display the main website with the calculator
-* TwitterBot: Reads webservice output and tweet it(in a human readable format)
+* [TwitterBot: ](single_tweet_bot.py) Reads the webservice output and tweet it(in a human readable format)

 #### DEMO/Webservice